This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 The Project Approval workflow is processed based on enabling/disabling the collection properties ‘defaultprojectaccess’ and ‘disable_project_workflow’ of the Promotions service.

 Note: You can configure the collection properties when you Create a Collection or while Updating a Collection.
-Also see, Collection Properties.
+Also, see Collection Properties.

 The three different Project Approval workflow flows are: